BP denies inappropriate currency trading by its dealers

-LONDON (Reuters) - British oil company BP said none of its currency traders had engaged in inappropriate trading activity, after a media report alleged one of them had received information from a dealer at Lloyds Banking Group.
+LONDON, March 11 (Reuters) - British oil company BP said none of its currency traders had engaged in inappropriate trading activity, after a media report alleged one of them had received information from a dealer at Lloyds Banking Group .

 Allegations of possible manipulation of the $5.3 trillion-a-day foreign exchange market have so far centered on major banks.